makeroo/dr_p2/docs/discussion_ui.md

 These differences affects problem evaluation and decision making process so the user *has* to be aware of it.

-When the user see content it should see voting to and be aware of it:
+When the user see content it should see voting too to and be aware of it:

- * content should be as more visible as more voted it is light tint -> rejected darker shades of tint -> accepted the greater up/down votes ratio the darker
+ * content should be as more visible as more voted it is

+   * light tint -> rejected

+   * darker shades of tint -> accepted

+     the greater up/down votes ratio the darker

  * the tint should show if the user vote is aligned to the overall votes or not

-   eg. purple: disaccord, the user voted contrary to the
+   eg. *purple*: disaccord, the user voted contrary to the
                majority of the others

-       green: accord, the user voted accordinglu to the majority of the others
+     *green*: accord, the user voted accordinglu to the majority of the others

-       black: the user did not express a vote
+     *black*: the user did not express a vote